M-AminAlizadeh/Portfolio/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/M-AminAlizadeh/Hello-world/issues).
+Feel free to check the [issues page](https://github.com/M-AminAlizadeh/Microverse-portfolio-project/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>
-If you like this project don't forget to star it.
+If you like this project don't forget to leave a ``start``.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>